Bedrock-OSS/bedrock-wiki/docs/scripting/placement-prevention.md

 Beta versions of the Script API are in active development and breaking changes are frequent.
 This page assumes the format of Minecraft 1.21.120.
 :::

 Have you ever needed to prevent a specific block from being placed?
-Sometimes players may aquire dangerous blocks so you can use this script to keep your world or server safe!
+Sometimes players may acquire dangerous blocks so you can use this script to keep your world or server safe!

 ## Setup